Brett-Kennedy/DopingOutlierTester/README.md

 **Test Doping OpenML Notebook**

-This [example notebook](https://github.com/Brett-Kennedy/DopingOutlierTester/blob/main/examples/Test_Doping_OpenML_IF.ipynb) provides a more thorough test of the tool, ensuring that, given a dataset, both IsolationForest (IF) and Local Outlier Factor (LOF) are able to detect modifications in a dataset reliably.
+The [OpenML test notebook](https://github.com/Brett-Kennedy/DopingOutlierTester/blob/main/examples/Test_Doping_OpenML_IF.ipynb) provides a more thorough test of the tool, ensuring that, given a dataset, both IsolationForest (IF) and Local Outlier Factor (LOF) are able to detect modifications in a dataset reliably.
 This was tested on a large number of datasets from OpenML selected randomly.

 In this test, each dataset was modified by DopingOutliersTest using default parameters, which modifies ten rows.
 With each dataset, we get the outlier scores on both the original and modified forms of the dataset using both IF and LOF.
 We then check the gains in scores.
 We evaluate the detectors in two key ways.